 Kerala India Travel Guide

 Eravikulam National Park, known as Rajamalai, is a high-altitude grassland and shola forest ecosystem.
 It serves as home to the endangered Nilgiri Tahr, a mountain goat found only in the Western Ghats.
-This park holds UNESCO World Heritage Site status.
+This preserve holds UNESCO World Heritage Site status.
 It opens from 8:30 AM to 4:30 PM.
 The park closes annually for a few weeks during the Nilgiri Tahr calving season, usually February to March.

 Understand the backbone of Munnar's economy and culture.
 Purchase fresh Munnar tea leaves directly from the factory outlet.